ethrelfall/Finite-element-exterior-calculus/README.md

 ![re_entrant_corner](png/arnold51_CG_ord2.png "Re-entrant corner with CG order 2 vector elements for gradient, showing spurious oscillation; remedy is to switch to e.g. Raviart-Thomas edge elements.")

 **re-entrant_corner_primal.py** - problem as **re-entrant_corner.py** but attempted using primal formulation.
 Converges to an incorrect answer due to the inability of the function space to represent the re-entrant corner singularity.
+Provides thus motivation for using mixed formulation.

 ![re_entrant_corner_primal](png/re-entrant_corner_primal.png "Re-entrant corner with primal formulation - solution incorrect and has no corner singularity.")